The ICRC has released its quarterly feed in summary report into all those rooftop solar panels.

 So your correspondent got out of bed early on the darkest day of the year and made his way down to the Assembly to take [...]

-[ 21 June 2011; 8:00 am to 9:00 am. ] Numerous groups are emailing in a media release calling for protest on Tuesday (the winter solstice geddit?) to get Canberra’s retail solar industry kickstarted again after Simon Corbell took an axe to it on 1 June:
+[ 21 June 2011 at 8:00 am; ] Numerous groups are emailing in a media release calling for protest on Tuesday (the winter solstice geddit?) to get Canberra’s retail solar industry kickstarted again after Simon Corbell took an axe to it on 1 June: